dennyzhang/challenges-chef/README.md

 - Objective: Create a dummy cookbook
 - Tasks:
 ```
-Use docker container to start a env with chef preinstalled
+Use docker container to start a env with chef pre-installed
-Create dummy cookbook and apply it
+Create a dummy cookbook and apply it
 ```

 ## Scenario-102: Chef HelloWorld II